stashed/docs/docs/guides/latest/hooks/overview.md

 Based on the action of a hook, we can categorize them into four different categories.
 These are the followings:

-- **HTTPGetAction :** Executes an HTTP GET request before/after the backup/restore process.
+- **HTTPGet :** Executes an HTTP GET request before/after the backup/restore process.
 The hook is considered successful if the return code is between `200` and `400`.

-- **HTTPPostAction :** Executes an HTTP POST request before/after the backup/restore process.
-Like `HTTPGetAction`, the hook is considered successful if the return code is between `200` and `400`.
+- **HTTPPost :** Executes an HTTP POST request before/after the backup/restore process.
+Like `HTTPGet`, the hook is considered successful if the return code is between `200` and `400`.

-- **TCPSocketAction :** Performs a TCP check against the provided URL on a specific port before/after the backup/restore process.
+- **TCPSocket :** Performs a TCP check against the provided URL on a specific port before/after the backup/restore process.
 The hook is considered successful if the targeted port is open.

-- **ExecAction :** Executes command inside a targeted container before/after the backup/restore process.
+- **Exec :** Executes command inside a targeted container before/after the backup/restore process.
 The hook is considered successful if the command executes with exit code 0.

 ### Based on Execution Order

 Based on the execution order, we can categorize the hooks into two different categories.
 These are the followings:

-- **Pre-Task Hook :** Pre task hooks are executed before the backup or restore process. `PreBackup` and `PreRestore` are pre task hook.
+- **Pre-Task Hook :** Pre task hooks are executed before the backup or restore process. `preBackup` and `preRestore` are pre task hook.

-- **Post-Task Hook :** Post task hooks are executed after the backup or restore process. `PostBackup` and `PostRestore` are post-task hook.
+- **Post-Task Hook :** Post task hooks are executed after the backup or restore process. `postBackup` and `postRestore` are post-task hook.

 However, there is one more types of hooks for [BackupBatch](/docs/concepts/crds/backupbatch.md) object.
 We can call them **Global Hook**.
 They get executed before any other individual target's hook gets executed (for pre-task hook) or after all the individual target's hooks has executed (for post-task hook).